osake/ATHENA/helpers/lock/README.markdown

 Of course, you'll need to specify the athena.version somewhere in your pom file

-The lock helper is included in already ATHENA-Tix <https://github.com/fracturedatlas/ATHENA-Tix>
+The lock helper is included in already Tix <https://github.com/fracturedatlas/ATHENA/tree/master/components/tix>

 #Usage